 …Ok, sometimes they really do, but in most cases, Customer Success should offer a lower tier of membership/subscription.
-According to Business2Community.com, it means that you hold on to your customers and you can continue to communicate with them until they are able to recommit to a higher level of membership.
-Along with down-selling, your customer success team need to communicate that a lower membership does not equal less value, or drop-in care.
-Keeping strong communications is paramount to a customer feeling loved and wanting to return to a higher membership level when they are ready.
+According to Business2Community.com, it means that you hold on to your customers, and you can continue to communicate with them until they can recommit to a higher level of membership.
+Along with down-selling, your customer success team needs to communicate that a lower membership does not equal less value or drop-in care.
+Keeping strong communication is paramount to a customer feeling loved and wanting to return to a higher membership level when they are ready.

 5. Customer Success = Business Success

 6. Train Your Teams (in Teams)

 Ever had a really terrible job?
 Maybe in a place you felt didn’t appreciate the work you did?
 ‘Just another cog in the machine’, sort of vibe?
 Well, when you work at the front lines with customers as part of a team that feeling is all too familiar.
 That’s not to say that your teams feel this way but often, Customer Success Management overlooks the need to praise and train their teams.

 7. Certify Teams for Success